The assignment of officials within the Central Region occurs in three ways:

 If you reside in and around Calgary and wish to officiate higher levels of hockey in and around Calgary (starting at U13 hockey and working up), you will receive assignments from one of the Central Region assignors responsible for this hockey.
 This will require you to log into your Goalline account and update your availability.

-If you reside in Calgary and are a younger, relatively new official or are simply interested in officiating the younger levels of hockey (U9, U11 and lower levels of U13), you will receive your assignments from an assignor responsible for the local community in which you reside.
+If you reside in Calgary and are a younger, relatively new official or are simply interested in officiating the younger levels of hockey (U9, U11), you will receive your assignments from an assignor responsible for the local community in which you reside.
 Contact your local community representative for more information on the community level officiating programs.

 The Central Region encompasses many communities surrounding Calgary that are situated in the south central area of Alberta.
 The region stretches from the BC border in the west to Bassano in the east and extends from Crossfield south to Claresholm.